 Food and Water

-Once bearded dragons become adults, you can offer a wider range of insects such as waxworms, silkworms, butterworms, red worms, earthworms, newly molted mealworms, and superworms in addition to the vegetables.
-Pinkie mice can also be offered to adults occasionally.
+Crickets that are fed to a bearded dragon should not be very large, especially for baby bearded dragons.
+Never feed any items bigger than the distance between the bearded dragon's eyes.
+For adult bearded dragons, you can offer a wider range of insects, such as waxworms, silkworms, butterworms, red worms, earthworms, newly molted mealworms, and superworms.
+Pinkie mice can also occasionally be offered to adults.

-Common Health Problems
+Common Health and Behavior Problems

 Choosing Your Bearded Dragon

-Species Similar to the Bearded Dragon
+Similar Species to the Bearded Dragon